-1. Parents

-a.
+1. Parents. a.
 Race, religion, education, economic and social status, occupations, offices, abilities, interests, sentiments, dominant traits and state of health of each parent.

-Position of your family in the commu- nity.
-Were they rejected, disregarded, ac- cepted, popular, highly respected?
+Position of your family in the community.
+Were they rejected, disregarded, accepted, popular, highly respected?
 Rise or fall of family status in recent years.
 Marked successes or failures of mother or father.
-Father's education-high school Parents are white (polish)

-Mother's education-2 yrs. college My father is in generally good health.

-My mother has no known illnesses, but

-she does not look very fit and often complains of tiredness or other minor

-discomforts.

-Status, lower middle class.
-The family status has risen in the last

-few years due to both my parents' civic

-activities.
-They are generally respected and liked in the community.

 b.
 Father-mother relationship.
-Was it

-marked by mutual trust and affection, harmony, discord, constant quarreling,
+Was it marked by mutual trust and affection, harmony, discord, constant quarreling, separation, divorce?

-separation, divorce?

 c.
-Parent-self relationships, general atti-

-tude of each parent.
-Was he (or she) af- fectionate, devoted, companionable, gen-
+Parent-self relationships, general attitude of each parent.
+Was he (or she) affectionate, devoted, companicnable, generous, over-solicitous, nagging, demanding, anxious, possessive, stern, domineering, hateful, indifferent?

-erous, over-solicitous, nagging, demand-

-ing, anxious, possessive, stern, domineer-

-ing, hateful, indifferent?

-Your attitude to each parent; was it affec- tionate, dependent, submissive, respect-

-ful, obliging, cooperative, independent,

-rebellious, hostile, distrustful?
+Your attitude to each parent; was it affectionate, dependent, submissive, respectful, obliging, cooperative, independent, rebellious, hostile, distrustful?

 Which parent do you most resemble?
-Father-affectionate, companionable,

 Which is your favorite?
-Which has most 2 disappointed you?
-Which do you most re- 2 generous.
+Which has most disappointed you?
+Which do you most respect?

-spect?

-Mother-affectionate, generous, over-

-solicitous, nagging, anxious.

-I resemble my father physically, my mother temperamentally.

-d Parental standards and disciplines I was punished by my father in extreme

-2. Siblings
+d.
+Parental standards and disciplines.
+What virtues and vices were specially stressed at home by example or teaching?
+How, by whom and for what were you punished?
+What were your reactions to punishment? (resentment, vengeance, flight, deceit, mortification, acquiescence, submission, self-pity?)

-a.
-Order of birth, sex, dominant traits, One brother, 10 yrs., bright, very good

-sentiments, interests and abilities of each baseball player, very social an extrovert,
+Moral and religious instruction.
+2. Siblings a.
+Order of birth, sex, dominant traits, sentiments, intcrests and abilities of each sibling.

-sibling. much Like my father, more interested in

-sports and other social activities than in

-intellectual things.

 b.
-Sibling-self relationships: attachments,

-quarrels, rivalry, conflicts.
+Sibling-self relationships: attachments, quarrels, rivalry, conflicts.

-To which siblings did you feel superior or My brother and I quarrel a lot, but

-inferior, and in what respects? when we're not quarrelling we're pretty
+To which siblings did you feel superior or inferior, and in what respects?

-friendly and considerate of each other.
-I

-feel superior to my brother in intellectual

-capacity, and very much in strength of

-will, even considering the age difference.

-3. Larger Family Circle
+3. Larger Family Circle.
 Characterize briefly grandparents, relatives or nurses who affected or influenced you.